SkylineCommunications/dataminer-docs/connector-help/connector_help/MX1_Developed_Playout_Engine.md

 For each added host, a new **virtual element** (Playout, Ingest or TS Monitoring DVE, depending on the host type) will be created and the polled information will be exported.

-The driver will try to execute a new polling cycle (each host type has an independent cycle) every minute.
+The connector will try to execute a new polling cycle (each host type has an independent cycle) every minute.
 A new cycle will only start if the previous one is finished.

 For the transport streams, you can find an overview of the available information via the tree control of the **TS Monitoring** page.